Setting up upspinserver

 The binaries that use cloud storage providers each have a suffix that

-identifies the provider, such as upspinserver-gcp
+identifies the provider, such as `upspinserver-gcp` for the Google Cloud

 Platform.

-These binaries are also kept in distinct repositories, such as gcp.upspin.io
+These binaries are also kept in distinct repositories, such as `gcp.upspin.io`

 for the Google Cloud Platform.